 a renter budget that still has market housing costs attached

-If your plan only works because you assumed no rent, no repair shocks, and no later-life support costs, you have not removed the gap.
+If your plan only works because you assumed no rent, no repair shocks, or an unverified benefit award, you have not removed the gap.
 You have just hidden it.
+The renter preset shows its support line so you can delete it or replace it with an actual Housing Benefit, Pension Credit, or supported-housing estimate.

 If you already own outright, the owner presets are the better starting point, but still stress-test bigger repair costs and a longer life.
 If you expect to rent into retirement, raise the retirement spending line before you trust the result.